haiderriazkhan/haiderriazkhan.com/index.md

 ---
 I'm a master's student in mathematics at the City College of New York but I moonlight as a software engineer.
 In 2018, I completed an MA in philosophy from the University of Waterloo where I did my <a href="{{site.url}}/papers/Property-Thesis.pdf">thesis</a> on the nature and origins of psychological ownership.

 Prior to Waterloo, I worked as a software engineer in NYC during the somewhat [chaotic]({{site.url}}/images/Moby-Dick-Grand-Elections.png) 2016 calendar year.
 To keep the tradition alive, I came back to work in the city in September 2019.
 I graduated from McGill University in June 2015 with a bachelor's in physics & computer science.
-You can find more about my education and work history in <a href="{{site.url}}/CV.pdf">my CV</a>.
+To find out more about my education and work history, you can take a look at <a href="{{site.url}}/CV.pdf">my CV</a>.

  Apart from my formal academic interests, I sometimes write about politics, history, and culture.